1861

 May 1st: opening of the Salon des Tuileries in Paris, L'Eglise douloureuse (1926).

-Decorates the Saint John the Baptist Church at Pawtucket,
+Decorates the Saint John the Baptist Church at Pawtucket, (New England, U.S.A).

 September 20th: Sabine, his daughter, enters the Poor Clares' Convent at Mazamet as a postulant (Tarn, France).